d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 The following `download` function downloads the dataset, caching it in a local directory (in `../data` by default) and returns the name of the downloaded file.
-If a file corrsponding to this dataset already exists in the cache directory and its SHA-1 matches the one stored in `DATA_HUB`, our code will use the cached file to avoid
+If a file corresponding to this dataset already exists in the cache directory and its SHA-1 matches the one stored in `DATA_HUB`, our code will use the cached file to avoid